 "Vanita Smythe" was an affectation.
 She was born Vannie Smith, on January 13, 1925, in Detroit, Michigan.
 (That's her name in both the 1930 and 1940 censuses.)
 The third of seven children, her parents were Grady and Gertrude McCray Smith.
 Vannie was named after her maternal grandmother, Lou Vannie Donaldson.

 Little is known of her early career; there are only two documented appearance in Detroit.
 (But both "Vannie" and "Vanita" appear many times in Detroit papers in the 1930s and early 40s: as names of race horses!)
 In July 1945, Vannie Smith was a dancer at Detroit's Club Zombie.

 Her next mention is in the August 18, 1945 Indianapolis Recorder: Vannie Smith was the star of Billy Williams' Creole Follies, a week-long show that would open at Ruby Shelton's 440 Club on August 20.
 (Billy Williams was the 440 Club's "singing, dancing, and witty emcee".)
 She's billed (by her press agent, no doubt) as "The girl both Press and public claim more beautiful than Lena Horne".
 Hype aside, she must have had some decent credentials to have gotten top billing in the show; wish I could find a bunch of prior appearances and mentions.

 However, soon after this, "Vannie Smith" disappears forever.
 In late September 1945, "Vanita Smythe, The China Doll Singing In Her Inimitable Style" opened at the Cotton Club in Buffalo, New York as part of a "star studded show" (featuring a cast of performers I've never heard of).
 It looks like the show ran until December 3, but it's hard to tell because, after a week, the ads stopped giving the names of the performers.

-Aside from the prior two appearances, all her documented gigs were in New York City (not that there were all that many to be found).
+Aside from the prior two appearances, most of her documented gigs were in New York City (not that there were all that many to be found).